codacy/docs/docs/coverage/getting-started/integrating-codacy-with-your-git-workflow.md

 ---
-description: Integrate Codacy with your Git workflow to display analysis results and code coverage as status checks on your pull requests and optionally block merging pull requests.
+description: Integrate Codacy with your Git workflow to display code coverage metrics and status checks on your pull requests and optionally block merging pull requests.
 nav_step: 1
 ---